 Tiffany Lambert is a curator, editor, educator, and writer.
 She is Assistant Director of Exhibitions at Columbia University’s Graduate School of Architecture, Planning, and Preservation and teaches at the Rhode Island School of Design and the Pratt Institute.
-Previously she was assistant curator at Cooper Hewitt, Smithsonian Design Museum and the managing editor of PIN–UP Magazine.
-Her writing is published internationally, including in Artsy, Cultured, Disegno, Domus, Surface, TANK, and The New York Times, and she regularly lectures and speaks on design related panels.
+Previously she was assistant curator at Cooper Hewitt, Smithsonian Design Museum and the Managing Editor of PIN–UP Magazine.
+Her writing is published internationally, including in Artsy, Cultured, Disegno, Domus, Surface, TANK, and The New York Times.

 Her research on the Japanese designer Sori Yanagi is supported by grants from the Graham Foundation for Advanced Studies in the Fine Arts and the Design History Society, and is compiled in a forthcoming book published by Phaidon.
 Tiffany contributed to Bloomsbury’s Design Encyclopedia (2015) and co-authored the publication Beautiful Users (Princeton Architectural Press, 2014).
 Tiffany holds an MFA from the School of Visual Arts and bachelors’ degrees in art & design and neuroscience from the University of Michigan.